lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 # Conclusion

-The cancer dataset contains inbalanced class, where two types of cancer share similar attributes.
-In addition, some classes' attributes are not set for a particular class (i.e. Attributes that classifies node cancer, but true label is a tumor class).
-Although the graphical representation and statistical information of the dataset seems to indicate spillover between classes, models that separate with a linear decision boundry perform quite well compared to gaussian and random forest methods.
+The cancer dataset contains an imbalanced class distribution.
+After using PCA to reduce the dimension of the data for plotting in 2 dimension, we observe classes ditributions spillover between each other's region.
+This signifies the classes will not be well seperated during classfication.
+Therefore, I have used a range of models to assess and compare performances so that the best model will be chosen.

-List of models sorted by descending test AUC score:
+From the results above, here are a list of models sorted by descending test AUC score:
 - Multinominal Logistic Regression
 - SVM(linear)
 - QDA
 - LDA
 - SVM(radial)
 - Random Forest

+Due to the nature of the data, Multinominal logistic regression reigns supreme alongside SVM (linear) which share [similar performance in practice](https://stats.stackexchange.com/questions/95340/comparing-svm-and-logistic-regression).

 ---